-Parents of premature and/or sick babies ad children with special needs are strong yet vulnerable, powerful yet feel overwhelmed, focused yet feel confused.
+- Parents of premature and/or sick babies and children with special needs are strong yet vulnerable, powerful yet feel overwhelmed, focused yet feel confused.

-Their lives have been on “pause” and readjusting back to a sense of normalcy takes time.
+- Your lives have been placed on “pause” and re-adjusting back to a sense of normalcy takes time.

-However they are not alone and parents like them can make this transition successfully.
+However you are not alone and parents like you can make this transition successfully.

 Life after NICU can be the most challenging but it can also be the most rewarding.